More Resources to Support Your 'Rockstar' Leadership Career

 Workplace gossip is too common, and is devastating to entire companies.
-Within the 2% of companies who make it to high-performance status, gossip is non-existent.
+Within the 2% of companies who make it to high-performance status, harmful gossip is non-existent.
 It's not tolerated, because they are too engaged in working on things that matter.
 Because their focus is on driving people up, not driving each other down.